 Model Legislation Would Ensure Better Tracking of Tigers, Discourage Illegal Sale of Tiger Body Parts

-TRENTON – A bill sponsored by Senator Raymond J. Lesniak which would create a registration and reporting system for privately-owned tigers within the State of New Jersey in order to discourage the worldwide black market for tiger body parts was approved by the Senate today by a vote of 37-0.
+TRENTON – A bill sponsored by Senator Raymond J. Lesniak which would create a registration and reporting system for tigers held in captivity within the State of New Jersey in order to discourage the worldwide black market for tiger body parts was approved by the Senate today by a vote of 38-0.

 The bill also stipulates that within five days of a tiger’s death, the tiger’s owner would be required to submit the tiger’s remains to a qualified disposal agent to remove the ID chip and dispose of the remains properly, and the owner would be required to submit a sworn affidavit to DEP detailing the time and cause of death, and the ID number provided by the Department.